Kurdish diaspora politics in Birmingham

 Photo by znrg nawroz on Unsplash.

 The concept of a migrant community identity has stirred complex debate in recent years.
-This debate has most often surrounded two key terms: diasporas and transnationalism.
+This debate has most often surrounded by two key terms: diasporas and transnationalism.
 These two notions have been contested as both victims of, and challengers to, the territorial and conceptual stability of the nation-state.
 Yet, in amongst this complex picture, certain analytical trends can be found.
 The idealisation of a homeland and trauma at the expulsion from this homeland can unite a community in exile.
 When studying the case of the Kurdish diaspora, we see that a mobilised political identity has emerged, which has been enabled in recent times by advancements in communication technologies.
 Disparate events across time and space can be brought together, tending towards one unifying political end: the creation of a homeland.
 In the absence of a bounded territory or national citizenship, this community identity has great unifying power.

 The origins of the term ‘diaspora’ are classically grounded, commonly associated with the ‘exodus of the Jews following the destruction of the Second Temple in AD 70.’
-These traumatic, Biblical origins have served to categorise diasporas in terms of involuntary dispersion, the impossibility of return to a homeland and of a shared desire to do so.
+These traumatic, Biblical origins have served to categorise diasporas in terms of involuntary dispersion, the impossibility of return to a homeland and a shared desire to do so.
 This explains the later application of the term to African and Armenian diasporas.
 The category of diaspora has since hugely expanded.
-This trend led Robin Cohen to describe ‘common features’ of diasporas, which include ‘Dispersal from an original homeland, often traumatically, to two or more foreign regions’, and ‘An idealisation of the putative ancestral home and a collective commitment to its maintenance, restoration, safety and prosperity, even to its creation.’
+This trend led Robin Cohen to describe ‘common features’ of diasporas, which include ‘dispersal from an original homeland, often traumatically, to two or more foreign regions’; and ‘an idealisation of the putative ancestral home and a collective commitment to its maintenance, restoration, safety and prosperity, even to its creation.’

 In the case of the Kurdish diaspora, these two features are particularly significant.
 The traumas that have led to Kurdish displacement have not been uniform.
 To take the example of the Kurdish community in Birmingham, many Kurds fled Saddam Hussein’s regime in Iraq; the Halabja chemical bombing in 1988; and Turkish repression of Kurdish culture, before settling in Birmingham.
 This particular community was fashioned at a particular time, in a particular place (Birmingham), because of a series of particular events.
 Other Kurdish communities in exile will have slightly different origins.
 Yet, the varied traumatic events that caused Kurdish displacement have been united.